CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Plague on it! what madness this is, to punish one's self because one is unfortunate, and not to lessen, but to increase one's ills!" - Seneca</p>
+<p>"If wisdom were offered me on the one condition that I should keep it shut away and not divulge it to anyone, I should reject it.
+There is no enjoying the possession of anything valuable unless one has someone to share it with." - Seneca</p>
 <!-- STOIC_QUOTE_END -->